marcoalopez/Python_course/notebooks/installing_Python.md

    this may change slightly depending on the file system of your operating system.

-4. First make sure you have the latest version of **conda** installed, which is the python package manager.
+4. First make sure you have the latest version of **conda** installed.
 To do this, enter the following command:

    ```
    conda update conda